MantasKul/PhoneBookApp/README.md

 5. Compile the code using your preferred IDE/method

 In the future there will be a built application that should not require compiling and require only setting up MS SQL and the Server Name should be changed easily (a JSON/text config file or something similar).

+# Plans

+Future plans for this project involve writing test plans and cases for manual testing, automated tests, code quality improvement